radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 # Starting and Stopping Components and Services

-This chapter describes how to start and stop the RadiantOne service and the web server hosting the Control Panels.
+This document describes how to start and stop the RadiantOne service and the web server that hosts the Control Panels.

 ## RadiantOne Service

 The various ways the RadiantOne service can be started are described below.
-It is recommended that it runs as a service in production environments.
+It is recommended that you run it as a service in production environments.

->[!warning]
->When deploying in a cluster, the first node in the cluster is the leader node.
-No matter how you choose to start the process, the one on the leader node should be started first.

 ### From Main Control Panel